Life can look good on the outside, and yet inside, your body feels tense, your mind restless, or your energy quietly depleted.

 7. Personal Growth Stress

-The discomfort that arises when you begin to change patterns that once kept you safe.
+Personal growth stress is the discomfort that arises when you begin to change patterns that once kept you safe.
 Growth can feel vulnerable.
 Setting boundaries, speaking truth, choosing authenticity, or stepping into visibility all create physiological stress even when the change is healthy.
 Growth pulls you toward wholeness while stretching you beyond what is familiar.

 A Path Forward: 4 Keys to Inner Peace